Teacher of the Year: Fuhrman reflects on whirlwind year, accomplishments, goals

 In one of his final appearances related to the Teacher of the Year award, Fuhrman appeared Jan.
 9 on the podcast series, “Leading from the Classroom.”

-The podcast started in 2016 as a collaboration between the Northwest Evaluation Association, an educational nonprofit; the Council of Chief State School Officers; and the National Teacher of the Year program.
+The podcast started in 2016 as a collaboration between the NWEA, the not-for-profit creator of assessment solutions; the Council of Chief State School Officers; and the National Teacher of the Year program.
 Fuhrman’s episode is available at TeacherPodcasts.org and on most podcast apps.

 Jennifer Anderson, director of engagement and internal communications at NWEA, interviewed 45 teachers for the podcast.
 During the episode featuring Fuhrman, the teacher said he was nervous meeting all of the other teachers of the year for the first time.